“WHEN ONE TUGS AT A SINGLE THING IN NATURE HE FINDS IT ATTACHED TO THE REST OF THE WORLD.” ~John Muir

 What is stewardship?

-At a basic level, stewardship of land and natural resources means caring for land in ways that ensure the sustainability of conservation values.
+At a basic level, stewardship of land and natural resources means caring for land in ways that ensure the sustainability and resilience of conservation values.
 The word “stewardship” has several definitions for land conservation:

 - Monitoring and defense of conservation easements